Xunnamius/project-utils/README.md

 <!-- symbiote-template-region-end -->

-A library to help me wrangle the complex landscape between monorepos and polyrepos.
+`@-xun/project` is a library to help me wrangle the complex landscape between monorepos and polyrepos.

+It essentially unifies and re-exports the contents of three packages:

+- [`@-xun/project-fs`][1] — utilities for parsing, interpreting, and
+  transforming a project's files.
+- [`@-xun/project-graph`][2] — utilities for deep structural analysis of
+  projects and their dependencies.
+- [`@-xun/project-types`][3] — powerful reflective project-related types.

+Though not re-exported as part of the official package, this monorepo also contains [`bidirectional-resolve`][4], which allows the [conditional][5] mapping of [package entry points][6] into file paths (similar to `require.resolve`).
+However, unlike prior art, `bidirectional-resolve` also allows the conditional mapping of arbitrary file paths _back into package entry points_!

 <!-- symbiote-template-region-start 3 -->